doximity/es-elasticity/README.md

 This is a simplified version, there are other things that happen to ensure consistency and avoid race conditions.
 For full understanding see `Elasticity::Strategies::AliasIndex#remap`.

-### ActiveRecord integration
+### ActiveRecord integration and conventions

-ActiveRecord integration is mainly a set of conventions rather than implementation, with the exception of one method that allows mapping documents back to a relation.
-Here is the list of conventions:

-* have a class method on the document called `from_active_record` that creates a document object from the active record object;
+* The attributes defined through elasticity_attributes are assumed to exist as public methods on the active record model if this is the case you can use the class `from_active_record` API to convert your AR model to an instnace of an Elasticity document.
+If not simply override the `from_active_record` API for your needs
 * have a class method on the Document for rebuilding the index from the records;
 * have an `after_save` and an `after_destroy` callbacks on the ActiveRecord model;